adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

 I like to use `jsonfile` as my backend.
 It allows to use another project
-`ansible-cmdb` [github](https://github.com/fboender/ansible-cmdb) that generates a HTML page of your inventory resources.
+`ansible-cmdb` [(project on github)](https://github.com/fboender/ansible-cmdb) that generates a HTML page of your inventory resources.
 A nice 'free' addition!

-### debugging ansible
+### debugging ansible [chapter in progres]
 When your job fails - it is good to be effective with debugging.

 1. Increase verbosiy by using multiple -v  **[ -vvvvv]**
 2. If variable is undefined
+    - grep -R path_of_your_inventory -e missing_variable
 3. If variable (dictionary or a list) is undefined
+    - grep -R path_of_your_inventory -e missing_variable
 4. Jinja template debug
+5. Strange behaviour - try to run the code 'at the destination'

 ### Infrastructure as a code - what about Ansible
 You already know, that ansible-vault allow you to store your poufne data along with your code (in repository).
 You can go further - and define your ansible installation and configuration as-a-code.